 Whipped Butternut Jalapeno Squash.
-Butternut squash is one of those versatile vegetables that will give you so many delicious ways to make a recipe exceptional.
+Butternut squash is one of those versatile vegetables that you can use to make a variety of recipes.
 It has a creamy texture that makes it more filling than other water based vegetables.
 I never get tired of experimenting with butternut squash!

 In this recipe, we whip the squash with jalapeno pepper to give it a kick, and then bake it in a casserole dish.
 This sweet and savory dish can be served as a side, or even for breakfast.
 Six ingredients, so easy and so yummy!

 In California, we aren’t as limited by seasonal fruits and vegetables, because we can find almost anything all year round.
 In view of the fact that it stores well, you may find butternut squash available anytime as well, and that is why having a selection of yummy butternut squash recipes is essential.
 (Find several other recipes here.)

 You can literally use this vegetable in breakfast, lunch or dinner recipes, in salads, pasta bowls, on the grill or as a side for holiday dishes.

 Take a quick look here when preparing your shopping list to be certain that you have all of the ingredients for this recipe: